Seaconke Wampanoag Tribe

 The Seaconke Wampanoag Tribe is a cultural heritage organization for individuals who identify as descendants of the Wampanoag people in Rhode Island and Massachusetts.
 Two nonprofit organizations were formed to represent its members: Seaconke Wampanoag, Inc. formed in 1997, operates in Massachusetts, and is still active; Seaconke Wampanoag Tribe–Wampanoag Nation, Inc. operated from 1998–2018 in Rhode Island.

-The Seaconke Wampanoag Tribe is not recognized either as a federally recognized tribe or a state-recognized tribe.
+The Seaconke Wampanoag Tribe is not recognized either as a federally recognized tribe or a state-recognized tribe as yet, though efforts are ongoing.
 In 1997, the Massachusetts Commission on Indian Affairs issued a letter "reaffirming the Recognition of the Seaconke Wampanoag people".
-The executive director of the Commonwealth of Massachusetts, John "Slow Turtle" Peters (Mashpee Wampanoag, ca. 1929–1997), also signed the document "Recognition and Reaffirmation of the Seaconke Wampanoag Tribe" in 2021.
+The executive director of the Commonwealth of Massachusetts, John "Slow Turtle" Peters (Mashpee Wampanoag, c.
+1929–1997), also signed the document "Recognition and Reaffirmation of the Seaconke Wampanoag Tribe" in 2021.
 The group has campaigned for recognition in Rhode Island, gaining support from across the legislature, but the governor has rejected the proposals.
 Claire Richards, executive counsel to the Governor of Rhode Island, said: "Rhode Island state government does not currently have the resources to make accurate determinations about tribal existence."

 Early leaders of the group included Wilfred "Eagle Heart" Greene (1937–2016) and Lois "Lulu" Viera Chaffee (1941–2021) of Seekonk, Massachusetts.
-Researchers at the Genographic Project said they could trace the Seaconke Wampanoag Tribe's history back to the 18th century, and the communities that emerged from the intermarriage of Indigenous, African, and European people in Bristol County, Massachusetts, where they worked on farms into the 20th century.
+Researchers at the Genographic Project said they could trace the Seaconke Wampanoag Tribe's history back to the 18th century, to communities that emerged from the intermarriage of colonial European families, a Cherokee paternal ancestor, and Seaconke Wampanoag descendants in Bristol County, Massachusetts, where they worked on farms into the 20th century.
 According to the Seaconke Wampanoag Tribe, its members descend from Annawan, a Wampanoag leader who died in 1676, and Massasoit's band.